Auto Loan Calculator

 Buying a Car with Cash Instead

-Although most car purchases are done with auto loans there are benefits to buying a car outright with cash.
+Although most car purchases are made with auto loans in the U.S., there are benefits to buying a car outright with cash.

 - Avoid Monthly Payments—Paying with cash relinquishes a person of the responsibility of making monthly payments.
 This can be a huge emotional benefit for anyone who would prefer not to have a large loan looming over their head for the next few years.
 In addition, the possibility of late fees for late monthly payments no longer exists.